peteranton1/spring-examples/grpc/README.md

 ### Testing endpoints in general

-- Load repository into Intellij.
+- Load repository into Intellij idea.
-- Run ServerApplication with idea with no arguments (Port 9000)
+- Run ServerApplication with idea with no arguments (uses Port 9000)
-- Run ClientApplication with idea with no arguments (Port 8080)
+- Run ClientApplication with idea with no arguments (uses Port 8080)
 - Run Postman or Curl to endpoint
 - Check specific details of each example test below